kjswedberg/kjswedberg.github.io/week12.md

 I also worked on a DataCamp course.

 ## Thursday, August 6, 2020

 - [ ] Proofread and submit final report and vodcast

+Today, I updated the Jupyter Notebook scripts to include plots of the DataFrames.
+While doing this, I created plots of the voltage phases to include in the final report.
+As a result, I worked on the results and conclusion sections to include the most recent information.

+I also worked more on a DataCamp course.

 ## Friday, August 7, 2020